AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 successful, a perfectly functioning AC will still take a while too cool a whole room down due to the latent heat in all of the furniture and walls.
 After an hour, the room should have started cooling down.
-After many hours, everything in the room should be cool to the touch and it feel more like a fridge.
+After many hours, everything in the room should be cool to the touch and feel like a fridge.

 ### Further tips for optimum efficiency